 So how much can owners expect to spend on horsekeeping?
 Calculating costs can be complicated.
 While some expenses, such as basic veterinary and farrier fees, are relatively consistent over time, others vary from state to state, region to region and year to year, such as feed and hay.

-The Cost of Feeding a Horse
+Cost of Owning a Horse: Horse Feed

 According to the Unwanted Horse Coalition, (UHC) a horse’s dietary requirements depend on its breed, activity level and age.
 For example, horses with extensive training and show schedules generally require more feed and forage than horses that are only occasionally under saddle or are not ridden at all.
 Likewise, older horses may need to eat more just to maintain good body condition.